smeisegeier/connection-helper/README.md

   - `find_key()` in keyring
   - ...

-> 💡 These methods require a pgp public/private key in the keyring
+> 💡 The pgp methods require a pgp public/private key in the keyring

 - `sec` secrets module. ⚠️ this package is optional and must be extra installed with `pip install 'connection-helper[sec]'` (enclose in '')
   - 🆕 `get_infisical_secrets()` retrieve secrets from [Infisical](https://infisical.com/) project (requires existing account and machine identities)